 Graduate Grading System

 Graduate degree credit is only granted for A, B, and C grades.
-A GPA of 3.0 or higher is required:
+However, graduate students must maintain a 3.0 or higher GPA to avoid academic probation or suspension (see Graduate School Performance for more details).
+A minimum GPA of 3.0 or higher is required for:

-1. for all courses included in a degree plan;
+1. All courses included in a degree plan

 Courses originally taken at A&M-Central Texas may not be repeated at another institution for degree credit.
-If a course is repeated at A&M-Central Texas, the better grade in the course shall be counted in computing the student’s GPA, except for the determination of Distinguished Graduate designation.
+If a course is repeated at A&M-Central Texas, the higher grade will be used to compute the GPA, except when determining the Distinguished Graduate designation.

 I Incomplete (under exceptional circumstances, see below)